 Failure to fulfill these legal duties can constitute negligence in the event of a serious truck accident resulting in injuries.
 If the trucking company or truck driver fails to comply with their obligations, they could be liable for damages.

-Contact Our Boise Truck Accident Lawyer for a Free Consultation
+Contact Our Boise Truck Accident Lawyers for a Free Consultation

 If you cannot come to our offices, we will come to you.
-We take cases on a contingency basis—you will not pay any fee unless we get you compensation.
+We take cases on a contingency basis; you will not pay any fee unless we get you compensation.
 Based in Boise, we serve the entire state of Idaho.
 Let The Sargent Firm get the results you deserve.
-Call us today at (844) SARGENT.
+Call us today!